strongloop/loopback/docs/api.md

 **CRUD / Query**

-The memory connector supports all the standard [query and crud operations](#crud-and-query-mixins) to allow you to test your models against an in memory data source.
+The memory connector supports all the standard [query and crud operations](#crud-and-query-mixins) to allow you to test your models against an in memory datasource.

 **GeoPoint Filtering**